 The PPT has been recognised as one of the most active expressions in the field of opinion tribunals.
-These tribunals are set up to shed light on unheard cases of human rights violations and are activated at the request of social forces who, in the absence of national, regional or international tribunal initiatives, promote the establishment of entities considered to be more accessible forms of justice.
+These tribunals are set up to shed light on unheard cases of human rights violations and are activated at the request of social forces who, in the absence of national, regional, or international tribunal initiatives, promote the establishment of entities considered to be more accessible forms of justice.

-In an era in which formal international mechanisms for challenging the actions of States and other international actors have multiplied, the PPT has still a role to play, where no international procedure exists and where the available procedures are not accessible to collectivities and peoples in practice.
+In an era in which formal international mechanisms for challenging the actions of States and other international actors have multiplied, the PPT has still a role to play, where no international procedure exists and where the available ones are not accessible to collectivities and peoples in practice.